zulip/zulip/templates/zerver/help/saml-authentication.md

 1. Navigate to the OneLogin Applications page, and click "Add App".

-1. Search for the "SAML Test Connector (IdP w/ attr w/ sign response)" app and select it.
+1. Search for the "SAML Custom Connector (Advanced)" app and select it.

 1. Set a name and logo according to your preferences and click "Save".
 This doesn't affect anything in Zulip, but will be shown on your OneLogin Applications page.